Table of Contents

-No you would not.
-Because that coach has already trained your brain that as much as I am offering value to you, I am also doing this as business.
+No, you would not.
+Because that coach has already trained your brain that as much as I am offering value to you, I am also doing this as a business.
 As my bread and butter.

-Secondly, you get clear on what exactly you are offering and your blog has some kind of structure.
-Rather than blogging about personal style today and interior design tomorrow (nothing wrong with it) you will now be clear on who your customer is and what their pain points are that you can resolve.
+Secondly, you get clear on what you are offering, and your blog has some structure.
+Rather than blogging about personal style today and interior design tomorrow (nothing wrong with it), you will now be clear on who your customer is and what their pain points are that you can resolve.

 How much traffic do I need to start?

-I know most of the people reading this article are wondering is it time for me to monetize my blog?
+I know most people reading this article wonder, is it time for me to monetize my blog?
 Some are benchmarking their numbers with the numbers I have on the blog.
-And a minute few, are also industry leaders and are looking at what someone else has to say about this topic.
+And a minute few are also industry leaders and look at what someone else has to say about this topic.

 - If you haven’t started monetizing your blog, you are already losing.
 This is why

-- I spent six months not monetizing my blog so you do not have to.
-Here is what I learnt.
+- I spent six months not monetizing my blog, so you do not have to.
+Here is what I learned.

 Why is that?

-Because I am clear on who will benefit the most on this topic and I am trying to attack the point from all points possible.
+Because I am clear on who will benefit the most on this topic and try to attack the point from all points possible.
 Because people respond differently to different exposures.

-Also, with A/B testing, I can see what tweets are getting more impressions and a higher engagement.
-In future, for other posts, I will write my headlines using the same formula as the ones receiving more impressions and a higher engagement rate.
+With A/B testing, I can see what tweets are getting more impressions and a higher engagement.
+In the future, for other posts, I will write my headlines using the same formula as the ones receiving more impressions and a higher engagement rate.

 If you haven’t made that decision yet, I would like to know the reason why.
 What is holding you back?
 Let me know in the comments below.

-Different monetizing strategies that we are going to talk about shortly also influence how much you will make with the amount of traffic you are currently getting on your blog.
+Different monetizing strategies that we will talk about shortly also influence how much you will make with the traffic you are currently getting on your blog.

 So how much should you expect to make with three people visiting your blog?
 The right answer will be zero.

-So why do it, if you are not going to make money right away?
-Because you want to set out the right processes and funnels that will work together easily with little touch-ups every now and then.
+So why do it if you are not going to make money right away?
+Because you want to set out the right processes and funnels that will work together easily with little touch-ups now and then.